When is Guardians of the Galaxy Vol. 3 coming to cinemas?

 The sequel to the first two Guardians of the Galaxy films, Vol. 3 will tell the continuing story of the intergalactic “A-Holes” who saved the galaxy from Ronan the Accuser and Ego in previous movies.

-It’s expected that the film will deal with the fallout from the upcoming Avengers 4, while also ushering in a more cosmic age for the Marvel Cinematic Universe.
+It’s expected that the film will deal with the fallout from the upcoming Avengers: Endgame, while also ushering in a more cosmic age for the Marvel Cinematic Universe.

 Vol. 1 and 2 director James Gunn previously suggested that the film could involve the popular comic-book character Adam Warlock (who was teased in the previous movie) and the return of Elisabeth Debicki’s Vol. 2 character Ayesha, as well as providing an “epic conclusion” to the story that would draw this version of the team to a close.

-However, recent behind-the-scenes changes may now throw even these details into doubt.
+However, the aforementioned behind-the-scenes changes may now throw even these details into doubt…

 What’s happening with James Gunn?